mithrandie/csvq/docs/_posts/2006-01-02-comparison-operators.md

 _row_value_
 : [Row Value]({{ '/reference/row-value.html' | relative_url }})

-At first, a relational operator attempt to convert both of operands to integer values, and if both convertions are successful then compare them.
+Except for identical operator("=="), at first, the relational operator attempts to convert both of operands to integer values, and if both convertions are successful then compares them.
-If conversions failed, next a relational operater attempt to convert to float, and next to datetime, boolean, at last to string.
+If conversions failed, next the relational operater attempts to convert the values to float, and next to datetime, boolean, at last to string.

-If either of operands is null or all conversion failed, return UNKNOWN.
+If either of operands is null or all conversions failed, then the comparison returns UNKNOWN.

+Identical operator does not perform automatic type conversion.
+The result will be true only when both operands are of the same type.

 In case of _row_values_ comparison, both of _row_values_ must be tha same lengths.
 Values at the same indices are compared in order from left to right.

 ## IS
 {: #is}